AlessioCasco/dotfiles/README.md

 Copy and paste the following into your terminal/shell:

 `apt-get install zsh`
-`git clone git@github.com:AlessioCasco/dotfiles.git && cd dotfiles && ./install`
+`git clone --recursive git@github.com:AlessioCasco/dotfiles.git && cd dotfiles && ./install`

 `ssh` requires you to create `/etc/ssh/ssh_host_include` in case you have per host configurations and to create the link yourself due to root the permissions.